On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Abelian congruence relations and height pairings

 and

 and in $({\bigcap}_{\ZZ_p[G]}^{a} A^t(F)_p)\otimes_{\ZZ_p}I_p(J)^{a'-a}/I_p(J)^{1+a'-a}$ there is an equality

 \end{conjecture}

-\begin{remark} {\em Let $k = \QQ$, $J = G$, $a=0$, $a' = {\rm dim}_\QQ(A(k))$ and $\mathcal{Y}=\{y_i: i \in [a']\}$ be any $\ZZ$-basis of $\Hom_\ZZ(A(k),\ZZ)$.
-Then, after taking account of Remark \ref{new add}, one finds that the congruence in Conjecture \ref{mrsconjecture} specialises in this case to refine and extend the conjectures formulated (for certain elliptic curves $A$ and abelian fields $F$) by Mazur and Tate in \cite{mt} and also incorporates the main conjecture of Darmon \cite{darmon0}. }\end{remark}
+\begin{remark} {\em Let $k = \QQ$, $J = G$, $a=0$, $a' = {\rm rk}_\ZZ(A(k))$ and $\mathcal{Y}=\{y_i: i \in [a']\}$ be any $\ZZ$-basis of $\Hom_\ZZ(A(k),\ZZ)$.
+Then, after taking account of Prediction \ref{new add}, one finds that the congruence in Conjecture \ref{mrsconjecture} specialises in this case to refine and extend the conjectures formulated (for certain elliptic curves $A$ and abelian fields $F$) by Mazur and Tate in \cite{mt}.
+If instead $k$ is an imaginary quadratic field, then the congruence in Conjecture \ref{mrsconjecture} also incorporates the main conjecture of Darmon \cite{darmon0}. }\end{remark}

 \begin{remark} {\em Fix any set $x_\bullet$, subgroup $J$ of $G$ and integers $a'\geq a\geq 0$ as in Conjecture \ref{mrsconjecture}.
 Then the general result of \cite[Prop.
 4.17]{bks} can be used to show that the validity of Conjecture \ref{mrsconjecture} is independent of the $p$-separable choice of points $(\mathcal{Y},\mathcal{Y}')$ of $A$ for $F/E$ of rank $(a,a')$.} \end{remark}